 The foundation for successful international development is strong localization and effective translation.
 If your company is doing this, you’ll be able to captivate your audience and keep them satisfied for a long time.
 The path to a positive brand presence and maximum sales is relevant content that resonates locally.

-If you don’t prepare for localization from the start and want to expand into another area later, you’ll have to do a lot of extra work to adapt the content, which could have been avoided.
+If you don’t prepare for globalization from the start and want to expand into another area later, you’ll have to do a lot of extra work to adapt the content, which could have been avoided.

 With the right localization approach in place and the basis of a tactical plan in place, you will effectively penetrate new markets.